Lagator-Group/Plasmid-Assembly-TF-Annotation-Snakemake/README.md

 ## Complete Pipeline Instructions

+First run will take the longest as it will need to install the various environments.
+All subsequent runs SHOULD be faster as the environments will already have been installed, and will just need to be run.

 1. Create folder ```data``` and copy sequence files to it.
 2. Rename the sequence files to follow the following naming convention:
 ```